PAGP/SmP/README.md

 The versions `v1` and `v2` (listed in the [WhitePaper](WHITEPAPER.md)) are NOT included in this snapshot.
 They 'll be available next year (2022).

+UPDATE: the code (in DEMO) won't be updated because there are to many changes...

 It's unclear if we can launch the server next year (again 2022), but we 'll inform you in the file [`Server-Launch`](Server-Launch).
 *The content 'll be set to `false` if we can't launch the server*